Nornicotine

-Nornicotine is an alkaloid found in various plants including Nicotiana, the tobacco plant.
-It is chemically similar to nicotine, but does not contain a methyl group.
+Nornicotine is an alkaloid with the formula NC5H4\sC4H7NH.
+A colorless oil, it is a significant alkaloid in Nicotiana, the tobacco plant, although less abundant than nicotine.
+It is structurally similar to nicotine but does not contain a methyl group.

+Biochemical processes

+In nature, nornicotine is produced by demethylation of nicotine.
+This process, which requires oxygen, is catalyzed by nicotine N-demethylase, a cytochrome P450.

-It is a precursor to the carcinogen N-nitrosonornicotine that is produced during the curing and processing of tobacco.
+nornicotine is a precursor to the carcinogen N-nitrosonornicotine that is produced during the curing and processing of tobacco.
 Nornicotine can react in human saliva to form N-nitrosonornicotine, a known type 1 carcinogen.

 Synthesis

 There are several routes for the synthesis of nornicotine.
 One route is the demethylation of nicotine, which can be accomplished by reaction with silver oxide.